Rwanda

 The tax rate on buildings is determined as follows:

-• 0.3% of the market value of the building for commercial buildings but capped to RWF 30 billion.
+- 0.3% of the market value of both the building and a related plot of land for commercial use.

 The tax rate on plots of land varies between RWF 0 and RWF 80 per square metre.
 Any undeveloped plot of land is subject to additional tax of 100% of what is arrived at using the rates per square metre.

-For the first assessment cycle of 5 years, declaration of immovable property tax is made to the tax administration not later than 31 December of the first tax period.
-A new declaration of immovable property tax for the second assessment cycle and going forward will be filed not later than 31st December of the last year of each tax assessment cycle.
+For the first assessment cycle of five years, declaration of immovable property tax is made to the tax administration not later than 31 December of the first tax period.
+A new declaration of immovable property tax for the second assessment cycle and going forward will be filed not later than 31 December of the last year of each tax assessment cycle.

 Transfer taxes